lexicHQ/docs/freshdesk-integration.md

 Please include the following JSON in the custom headers:
 ```
 {
     "x-api-key": "<Smartloop API key>"
 }
 ```
 This API key is the one that was copied earlier from the **API Access** section of the Smartloop Configure section.

-To conclude, you would need to include the following two attributes in the Content section - Ticket ID and Triggered Event as shown below:
+To conclude, you would need to include the following two attributes in the Content section - Ticket ID and Triggered Event, as shown below:

 ![](./images/freshdesk-content.png)